 What to Expect at Your First Physical Therapy Appointment

-If you have never been to a PT, you may have no idea what to expect at your first physical therapy appointment.
+If you have never been to a PT, you might not know what to expect at your first physical therapy appointment.
 This article will summarize what a typical initial PT appointment involves.
 Making the decision to seek out a good physical therapist is only the first step.
 You must also find the right clinic to meet your fitness goals and objectives.

-In the majority of cases, a patient will be referred to physical therapy by their doctor.
-This means they will come to the appointment with a prescription for physical therapy.
-However, direct access, which is now available in many states, allows patients to see a physical therapist without a prescription or doctor’s referral.
+In the majority of cases, a patient is referred to physical therapy by their doctor.
+This means they go to the appointment with a prescription for physical therapy.
+However, direct access is now available in many states.
+This allows patients to see a physical therapist without a prescription or doctor’s referral.
 Many people report great experiences with finding a good physical therapist using this method, so consider it!

 What to Expect Before Your First Physical Therapy Appointment

-It is recommended to wear shorts or loose pants that you can roll up, a tank top (depending on your injury) and comfortable sneakers.
-Your therapist will need to be able to see and touch your injured area, therefore, it is important to wear appropriate clothing for best visualization.
+It is recommended to wear shorts or loose pants that you can roll up, a tank top (depending on your injury), and comfortable sneakers.
+Your therapist needs to be able to see and touch your injured area.
+Therefore, it is important to wear appropriate clothing for the best visualization.